RememberOfLife/mirabel/README.md

 * frontend should be able to easily change the cursor, offer some util at least locally

 ## problems
+* history manager should only set the guithread state, client will still use newest one for networking, except if user distributed to network?
+  * on which state should the engine search, main line or selected state
+  * in general what is the network interaction for the history manager
 * local docs / game rule window, per variant? images/graphic representations?
   * load rules from res?
 * localization